clupasq/regex-crossword-goodies/README.md

 ### 0.1.4

-Fixed Player puzzles page bug - filtering functionality was not working, because it was gtetting initialized before puzzle data was received from the server.
+Fixed Player puzzles page bug - filtering functionality was not working (did not wait for the data to arrive from the server).

 ### 0.1.3